-Sky Arts in high definition (HD) is only available as part of a Sky TV subscription or as part of a Now TV entertainment pass.
-However, at the time of writing Sky has made the standard definition (SD) version of the Sky Arts channel available for free via Freeview and Freesat.
+Sky Arts in high definition (HD) is only available as part of a Sky TV subscription or as part of a NOW TV Entertainment Membership.
+However, at the time of writing, Sky has made the standard definition (SD) version of the Sky Arts channel available for free via Freeview and Freesat.
 Here are the options available to you:

 Sky has made the standard definition (SD) version of Sky Arts available using just a Freeview set-top box or a Freeview-enabled Smart TV.
 Although this is the SD version, the programme content is the same as the high definition (HD) version, it's just that the visual quality is slightly lower.

 Via a Sky TV subscription

 It is possible to get Sky TV and therefore Sky Arts supplied to your home using a satellite dish attached to your building and connected to a Sky TV receiver called a Sky Q box.
 If you're renting, remember to ask your landlord for permission to mount the dish, or just check if a Sky satellite feed is already available in your rented property.

 Sky offers several subscription levels for its broadband and TV deals, all of which come with Sky Arts SD or HD.
 They all come with a router (the Sky Broadband Hub), which gets the internet into your home and provides a wifi signal to get all your devices online.
 You also get a Sky Q box, which is responsible for the supply of Sky TV.
 This plugs into your television and also into the router.

 You don’t have to have Sky broadband to get Sky TV – you can get it separately if you have broadband with another provider.

 Via the Sky Go app